“Music enabled countless soldiers in Vietnam to connect with each other and to ‘the World’ back home.”

 8. The Letter—the Box Tops

 Mail call was a sacred ritual in Vietnam and this song captured its importance both lyrically and musically.
-It also didn’t hurt that it spoke of “getting a ticket for an airplane” and “going home” because “my baby just wrote me a letter.
+It also didn’t hurt that it spoke of “getting a ticket for an airplane” and “going home” because “my baby just wrote me a letter.’

 7. (Sittin’ On) The Dock of the Bay – Otis Redding

-Just before his tragic death in a place crash in Madison, Wisc. in late 1967, Otis Redding had completed recording “(Sittin’ On) The Dock of the Bay”.
+Just before his tragic death in a plane crash in Madison, Wisc. in late 1967, Otis Redding had completed recording “(Sittin’ On) The Dock of the Bay”.
 Was Redding thinking of Vietnam when he wrote the classic tune?
 We’ll never know for sure, but he had agreed travel to Vietnam to entertain the troops just prior to being killed.
 Frank Free, an information specialist at USARV Headquarters at Long Binh from 1968 to 69, admits that he gravitated to music that expressed feelings of yearning and loneliness.
 Redding’s musical portrait of the lonely wanderer resting by the ocean watching the sun go down perfectly captured that feeling, he says.

 6. Fortunate Son – Creedence Clearwater Revival (CCR)